 A lot of professional football clubs now personalise their football nets with team colours.
 This is nothing more than a cosmetic feature, but it can add to the atmosphere of a home game.
-There are manufacturers that offer a customisation service, but expect to pay a hefty premium.
+There are manufacturers that offer a customisation service, but expect to pay a hefty premium for this service.

 Football net accessories

 So, you have your football goals, and you’ve chosen some thick, durable football nets.
 How do you attach one to the other?
 There are several options for attaching nets to goalposts, including net clips and velcro ties.
-If your goal is a freestanding model, you’ll need U-pegs to attach the net to the base.
+If your goal is a socketed model, you’ll need net pegs to attach the net to the base.
 All of these options are usually adequate for the amateur or youth games.

-For full-size, professional nets and football goals, the best fixing options include arrow net hooks, ground pegs and clips.
+For full-size, professional nets and football goals, the best fixing options include net channel clips.
 If you buy a football net pack, you’ll usually get the most appropriate fixings, as well as a handy carry bag.